tjesi/blind-decryption/README.md

 Step 1:
 - H encrypts U's ID using **Encrypt** to produce a ciphertext C
+- The public key used is wrt the exipiration date of the certificate
 - H signs the ciphertext C creating a signature S (not included)
 - H creates a certificate for user ID containing C and S